Tanglewilde, Washington

 Tanglewilde (also Tanglewilde-Thompson Place) is a census-designated place (CDP) in Thurston County, Washington, United States, part of the Urban Growth Area of the city of Lacey.
+As of the 2020 census, Tanglewilde had a population of 6,265.

 The community is surrounded by the city of Lacey and borders Mushroom Corner.
 The sections of Tanglewilde and Thompson Place are divided south and north, respectively, by Martin Way.
 Interstate 5 forms the northern border of the CDP, and Washington State Route 510 partially forms the eastern limits.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.5 square miles (3.8 km^{2}), all of it land.

 Demographics

+The community was first listed as an unincorporated community under the name Thompson Place-Tanglewilde in the 1970 U.S. census; and then as Tanglewilde-Thompson Place in the 1980 U.S. census.
+The name was changed to Tanglewilde prior to the 2010 U.S. census.